nicolasgalvez/startmeup/README.md

 ```
 5. Run `composer run theme` to install the starter theme
 6. Go into the new theme's folder and run `npm install` and then `npm run dev` to make sure your build system is working.
-6. Activate the theme in Wordpress.
+7. Activate the theme in Wordpress.
+8. Install ACF Pro plugin.
+(Errors will be thrown until the plugin is installed).
 For more information on the theme have a look at the README.md in the theme directory.